framps/raspiBackupDoc/en/src/backup-options.md

 Type of backup, which can be either dd, tar or rsync. rsync is used for ext3/ext4 partition, rsync uses hardlinks to minimize the required storage space.

-[Detailed information on the backup types](backup-types.md) An external root file system is automatically with a `tar` or `rsync` backup saved, unless the `-P` option is used.
+[Detailed information on the backup types](backup-types.md) An external root file system used in hybrid boot mode is automatically with a `tar` or `rsync` backup saved, unless the `-P` option is used.
 With the `-z` option, the `dd` and `tar` backups are also zipped or reduced in size. reduced in size.